Why do cities become unaffordable?

-In many cases, answers to this question have been suggested over recent years by commentators and the media.
-They include:
+In many cases, answers to this question have already been suggested by ‘experts’ and the media.
+They commonly include:

-- Foreign investors.
+- Foreign buyers.
 In selected international locations, such as Hawaii and Vancouver, foreign buyers have certainly impacted property markets.
-However – despite plenty of vocal support for banning foreign buyers of NZ houses a couple of years ago – when the ban came into effect, it had no impact on house prices, which continued to go up.
+However – despite plenty of vocal support for banning foreign buyers of NZ houses three or so years ago, when the ban came into effect it had no impact on house prices, which continued to go up.

-- A lack of an NZ capital gains tax – which has proven to be a political hot-potato.
+- A lack of a NZ capital gains tax.
+This has proven to be a political hot-potato.
 When this tax was introduced in other countries, such as Australia, it did not stop rising house prices.